goderich/dissertation/dissertation.md

 <!-- TODO: rethink this, because maybe [zya] (eg in *hzyan*) counts -->
 <!-- One possible way to argue for a distinction is by observing their distribution relative to allophones of /y/: for example, in the word [ʑə.ma.ˈɣan] 'five' we see the [ʑ] realization, which does not occur before /a/. -->

-#### S'uli' phonotactics {#sec:suli-phonotactics}
+#### S'uli phonotactics {#sec:suli-phonotactics}

-The syllable types common to all S'uli' varieties are shown in @tbl:suli-syllable-types.
+The syllable types common to all S'uli varieties are shown in @tbl:suli-syllable-types.

-: Syllable types in S'uli' Atayal {#tbl:suli-syllable-types}
+: Syllable types in S'uli Atayal {#tbl:suli-syllable-types}

 | Syllable type | Example | Gloss             |
 |---------------|---------|-------------------|